-Canon 80D versus Canon T2i
+Canon 80D vs T2i

-The Canon EOS 80D and the Canon EOS Rebel T2i (labelled Canon 550D in some countries) are two digital cameras that were officially introduced, respectively, in February 2016 and February 2010.
+The Canon EOS 80D and the Canon EOS Rebel T2i (labelled Canon 550D in some countries) are two digital cameras that were announced, respectively, in February 2016 and February 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 80D has a resolution of 24 megapixel, whereas the T2i provides 17.9 MP.
+The 80D has a resolution of 24 megapixels, whereas the T2i provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T2i is notably smaller (13 percent) than the Canon 80D.
 Moreover, the T2i is markedly lighter (27 percent) than the 80D.
 It is worth mentioning in this context that the 80D is splash and dust resistant, while the T2i does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.